Mount Assoro – An Unrecognized Canadian Victory

 Here’s another view.
 Remember, the Canadians were starting from the bottom of that huge gully, the edge of which you can just make out.
 Trust me, it’s a lot steeper looking than these photographs portray.

-The assignment to climb Mount Assoro in the dark was given to the Hasty Ps and led by none other than the same Major Alex Campbell who had wreaked such havoc on the German troop convoy at Valguanera.
+The assignment to climb Mount Assoro in the dark was given to the Hasty Ps (Hastings and Prince Edward Regiment) and led by none other than the same Major Alex Campbell who had wreaked such havoc on the German troop convoy at Valguanera.
 Volunteers were called for and many answered the call.
 They stripped down to only their necessary arms and ammunition and set out at dusk on what I consider to be one of the greatest achievements in Canadian military history.

 As school children we all learned about General Wolfe’s climbing of the cliffs of Quebec at night with his men to arrive on the Plains of Abraham where a stunned French army went down to defeat.
 The difference between that climb and this one is that Wolfe had a guide (supposedly, although some accounts deny it) and the cliffs were nowhere near as high, although in parts they might have been steeper.
 We’re talking a few hundred feet at most versus a thousand.

 I had no trouble finding this painting of Wolfe’s admittedly illustrious climb, but try to find anything commemorating the Hasty Ps climb up Mount Assoro and you’ll draw a blank.
 But climb it they did, without any light and without making any noise to alert the garrison at the top.
 Total surprise was achieved and the Germans were overpowered, killed or captured.
 We didn’t lose a single man.
 But that wasn’t the end.
 The Germans poured heavy shell fire into the newly acquired position and the Hasty Ps could do nothing but wait for reinforcements.
 Some managed to find shelter in several caves at the top.